-More details will be available next week on ReopeningRI.com.
+More details are be available on ReopeningRI.com.

 Monday, May 18, 2020